Anthony-Nolan/Atlas/README.md

 Note that steps 2 and 3 are only independent when running a "full" data refresh - i.e. importing all donors into a fresh database, then processing hla.
 This full refresh will only happen when the algorithm is first deployed, and from then on every three months when the underlying WMDA-provided HLA information changes.
 The continuous donor import for new/updated donor information will import the donor and process HLA in the same step.

-### (1) Matching Dictionary
+### (1) HlaMetadata Dictionary

-The "Matching Dictionary" is a set of azure cloud storage tables containing nomenclature information about HLA.
+The "Hla Metadata Dictionary" is a set of azure cloud storage tables containing nomenclature information about HLA.
 The pre-processing job fetches up to date information from WMDA, and populates these tables with the information necessary to run a search

-- Start the job by POST-ing to the `/matching-dictionary/create-latest-version` endpoint
+- Start the job by POST-ing to the Triggering the `CreateLatestVersion` endpoint, in Swagger
 - The job is expected to take several minutes to run to completion
 - The job will need re-running whenever:
   - (a) The schema is changed